-[3.22.
-"Total discharge energy for non-traction purposes" means the total amount of energy in kWh discharged from the battery for purposes other than traction and power take-off and that do not include air conditioning/heating for the cabin.]
+3.22.
+"Total discharge energy for non-traction purposes" means the total amount of energy in kWh discharged from the battery for purposes other than traction and power take-off and that do not include air conditioning/heating for the cabin.

-[3.23.
-"Part B family identifier" means a unique code of Battery Durability family as defined in paragraph 6.1.2. of this GTR]
+3.23.
+"Part B family identifier" means a unique code of Battery Durability family as defined in paragraph 6.1.2. of this GTR

+[3.24.
+"Virtual distance" means an equivalent distance value calculated from the total discharge energy during V2X applications and non-traction purposes, as specified in paragraph 5.2. of this GTR.]